azelcorpuz/azelcorpuz.github.io/docs/_posts/2021-02-21-software-factory.markdown

 In the current world where also software are the center for different businesses, a bug in production will not be able to wait and might result to great loss for the business.

-The IT industry are in fast paced, most softwares are releasing every 2 weeks, hotfix within an hour, if your business cannot do this you will be out of the game before even releasing the next version or hotfix of your software :P
+The IT industry are now fast paced, most softwares are releasing every 2 weeks, hotfix within an hour, if your business cannot do this you will be out of the game before even releasing the next version or hotfix of your software :P

 ![](https://pbs.twimg.com/profile_images/1200389077243064322/ulM9c1t8.jpg)

-Most companies are now investing a lot in their DevOps - and for them to be able to transform to DevOps, they need to create a **Software Factory**.
+Most companies are now investing a lot in their DevOps - and for them to be able to transform to DevOps, they need to design and implement a **Software Factory**.

 ## What is software factory?
 **Software** contains a set of logic coded into programs, procedures and routines - this is the product.
 Every product is manufactured, created or developed and this all happens in a **Factory**, in this you will need machines, a step by step process, quality controlled and packaging until you come up with a product that is ready to deliver.